 You must pay the appropriate fee when you submit your application.
 Please refer to the building regulation fees before you start your application.

 - Where invoices are issued we expect payment within 28 days.

 - If debt recovery exceeds 60 days a default charge for recovery of £125 will be applied in addition to the outstanding amount.

 Withdrawing an application

 If you decide to withdraw an application you will be charged for the administrative work that has been done, together with any site visits.
 This will be deducted from the fee that has been paid and the balance will then be refunded.

 How to apply

-If you wish to make your payment over the phone, call 0151 233 3021, quoting your online application reference number or your name and address if you've sent a paper application.
+If you wish to make your payment over the phone, call 0151 233 3021, quoting your online application reference number.

 What happens next?